moonblade/Water-level-indicator/README.md

 The app widget didn't really function as I wanted it to, so took a second nodemcu and created a water level indicator that takes data from firebase rtdb and displays it on an led matrix.

+As an experiment in 3d printing and pcb printing, added eagle board schematic to print the water level indicator on pcb.
+Will end up removing the indicator and wire it up to relays to auto control the motor when water level is low.

 ## Arduino code

 ### WaterLevelIndicator